Life Coaching Basics: A Comprehensive Guide to Personal Development

 Duration and Structure

 It is important to note that the boundaries are not always sharp and there is overlap between the two areas.
-A good coach will recognise when a client is in need of therapy and guide them accordingly.
+A good coach will recognise when a client is more for therapy you need and manage it properly.

 4. Life Coaching Ethics and Standards